 David Bach shares strategies that make becoming a millionaire simple and easy.
 The Automatic Millionaire touches on the importance of automation and how not “overthinking it” can help you succeed with your money.

 When you are able to insert automation into your life, investing becomes massively easier.
 There’s no double guessing and it helps you to remove some of the emotion out of investing.

 After speaking with dozens of financial advisors on my podcast, their biggest piece of advice to me and their clients is to simply stay the course.
 Time and compound interest are magical if you let them do the work.
 David Bach expresses this very sentiment in this highly acclaimed book.

 This book dispels the myths of what it takes to become a millionaire.
 The philosophies and exposed truths in The Millionaire Next Door helped our family stay the course and achieve real wealth.

 It was hailed as one of the most thorough research studies done on millionaires and their habits.

 Since then, another great book called Everyday Millionaires by Chris Hogan was released.
 It expanded this concept by researching over 10,000 millionaires and how they’ve built their wealth.
 If you’re looking for a more updated version of The Millionaire Next Door, I’d recommend Everyday Millionaires.

 One of my favorite authors and speakers is Tony Robbins.
 In Money: Master the Game, he tackles investing and personal finance by interviewing top investors and billionaires to find out their secrets to financial success.

 I loved this book because it took a deep dive into how billionaires get wealthy and how they continue to do so.
-Although it's a hefty 688 pages, the book is filled with interviews from some of the smartest and wealthiest folks alive.
+Although it's a hefty 688 pages, the book is filled with interviews with some of the smartest and wealthiest folks alive.